Cheapest Columbia County Heating Oil Price History

 Propane vs. Natural Gas vs. Heating Oil: Columbia Home Heating Fuel Comparison

-Homes have a choice of fuels that can be used when it comes to heating.
-Natural Gas is the most common choice in Columbia, used by 2,796,352 or 52% of homeowners.
-The next most popular primary heating fuel for Columbia families is Electricity, used by 1,447,260 homes (27%).
-The remaining homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).
+Homeowners have a host of fuels that can be used when it comes to heating.
+Natural Gas is the preferred choice in Columbia, used by 2,796,352 or 52% of families.
+The 2nd most popular primary heating fuel for Columbia households is Electricity, used by 1,447,260 homes (27%).
+The other homes are heated with Heating Oil (12%), Propane (5%), Wood (2%), and Coal (1%).

 Columbia County Residential Primary Home Heating Fuel (in Number of Households)